In the ‘v_facebook_post’ data set, the ‘post_impressions_unique’ field is used for reach.

 - Creating a “Top 10 Posts by Reach” data table can be misleading.

 - For example, because we back fill data, your data set could include posts from 180+ days ago as well as recent posts.
-If you create a data table in Tableau showing the top 10 Posts by Reach, be sure you are comparing apples to apples.
+If you create a data table in your BI tool showing the top 10 Posts by Reach, be sure you are comparing apples to apples.
 An older post will have a higher reach because it’s been posted for a longer amount of time.
 This doesn’t necessarily mean that post drove more reach than a recent post.